François Poulain de la Barre

 The circularity of this was made explicit in the summary statement by ‘Sophia’, who had borrowed many of Poulain's arguments: ‘Why is learning useless to us?
 Because we have no share in public offices.
 And why have we no share in public offices?
 Because we have no learning’ [1739: 27].
 In contrast, Poulain drew the conclusion that women should be allowed access to exactly the same educational opportunities as men and should then be allowed compete equally for all civil and ecclesiastical offices.
 The equality or otherwise of men and women could be tested only by implementing such a long-term social experiment.

 Opponents of equality assumed, not only the alleged fact of women's inferiority and its related ‘natural’ explanation; they also assumed that the status of women in society was not unjust.
-The argument was taken for granted that, if some situation was long established by custom, it must be justified.
+It was taken for granted that, if some situation had been long established by custom, it must be justified.
 Poulain claimed, in reply, that this was based on a false concept of custom: ‘if some practice is well established, then we think that it must be right’ (2011: 62).
-The invalidity of the inference, from the fact that some custom is established to the conclusion that it is justified, inspired the anonymous ‘Sophia’ to formulate a version of the ‘Is-Ought’ problem one year before Hume published A Treatise of Human Nature (Book III).
+The invalidity of the inference, from the fact that some custom is established to the conclusion that it is justified, inspired the anonymous ‘Sophia’ to formulate a version of the ‘Is-Ought’ distinction one year before Hume published A Treatise of Human Nature (Book III).

 It is enough for the Men to find a thing establish'd to make them believe it well grounded.
 In all countries we are seen in subjection and absolute dependence on the Men, without being admitted to the advantages of sciences, or the opportunity of exerting our capacity in a public station.
 Hence the Men, according to their usual talent of arguing from seemings, conclude that we ought to be so.
 But supposing it to be true, that Women had ever been excluded from public offices, is it therefore necessarily true that they ought to be so?
 God has always been more or less resisted by ungrateful man, a fine conclusion it wou'd be then to infer, that therefore he ought to be so.
 (Woman Not Inferior to Man, 35)